HenrikJoreteg/hjs-webpack/README.md

 Beware that this is all highly opinionated and contains a lot of personal preferences.
 If you want to add or remove major things, feel free to open issues or send PRs, but you may just want to fork it.

 ## Changelog

+- 2.8.0
+  - add `serveCustomHtmlInDev` as an explicit option
+  - properly document new option and `isDev` in html function

 - 2.7.0
   - Expose `isDev` flag to `html` function context